Characterising regular double Stone and pseudocomplemented Kleene algebras in completions of rough sets induced by reflexive relations: Introduction

 This study is a continuation of our paper \cite{JarRad25}, where, by describing the completely join-irreducible elements of $\mathrm{DM(RS)}$ for any reflexive relation $R$, we characterized the case when $\mathrm{DM(RS)}$ is a spatial completely distributive lattice.
 There, we pointed out that even for a non-transitive reflexive relation, $\mathrm{DM(RS)}$ can form a Nelson algebra.
 In the present paper by describing the pseudocomplements and dual pseudocomplements in the case of a completely distributive $\mathrm{DM(RS)}$, we characterize those reflexive relations $R$ on $U$ for which $\mathrm{DM(RS)}$ forms a regular pseudocomplemented Kleene algebra or a double Stone lattice.
-Surprisingly, we found a specific class of reflexive relations with the property that $\mathrm{DM(RS)}$ forms a regular double Stone lattice, which is more general than the class of equivalence relations.
-For instance, the relation $R$ on $U=\{1,2,3\}$ such that $R(1) = U$, $R(2) = \{2\}$, and $R(3) = \{1,3\}$ results in the lattice $\mathrm{DM(RS)}$ (which in this case coincides with $\mathrm{RS}$) being a regular double Stone algebra isomorphic to $\mathbf{2}\times \mathbf{3}$; see Figure~\ref{fig:two_three}.
+Note that in this work, we restrict ourselves to the case where $\mathrm{DM(RS)}$ is completely distributive and spatial.
+This requirement is natural because, in the cases where $R$ is an equivalence, a quasiorder, or a tolerance induced by an irredundant covering, $\mathrm{RS=DM(RS)}$ forms a completely distributive and spatial lattice.
+Therefore, this study can be viewed as a generalisation of these mentioned cases.